amyplambeck-zz/livestock_manure/README.md

 - 3.5: Viewing final table

 # Credits
-Thanks to Mauricio Leon and Kristen Peterson of Met Council and Sara Isebrand of MPCA for their contributions.
+Thanks to Mauricio Leon and Kristen Peterson of Met Council and Sara Isebrand and Angela Hawkins of of MPCA for their contributions.